 What you need to check when you ride on track

 Whether you’re a total novice or a TT winner, you need to check your tyre pressures before and after each session.
 So make sure you pack a tyre pressure gauge and know your pressures.
-If you’re not sure, you can always ask the tyre fitter at the track or go and ask for help from one of the track instructors.
+We have published this in-depth guide to motorcycle trackday tyre pressures.
+If you’re not sure on the day, you can always ask the tyre fitter at the track or go and ask for help from one of the track instructors.

 If you’re running tyre warmers, you should check your pressures once the tyres are up to temperature.
 If you’re not running tyre warmers, then check your pressures when you come in at the end of a session to ensure your tyres aren’t running too high a pressure.
 It’s worth mentioning that you can rent tyre warmers from most trackday organisers.
 You’ll rent the warmers and paddock stands.
 It’s worth doing as you’ll then be able to go straight out on warm tyres and get more track time, with less chance of crashing due to a cold tyre.